 Many people with hypocalcaemia will have no symptoms at all, especially if they have had the condition for some time.
 Most people who do have symptoms will note tingling around the mouth and pins and needles or numbness in the hands.
 Muscle stiffness and cramps commonly occur, whilst confusion, difficulties in breathing, heart problems and locking of muscles in a fixed position (tetany) occur only when the calcium level is very low.

 Mild hypocalcaemia is very common and is rarely associated with symptoms.
 Because of dietary effects on calcium and vitamin D levels, it particularly affects people with poor or restricted diets, people with lack of exposure to sunlight, e.g. those who wear clothes that cover most of the skin or those who stay indoors a lot, such as elderly people in care homes.
-More severe hypocalcaemia is much rarer, and syndromes such as DiGeorge syndrome and pseudohypoparathyroidism are extremely rare.
+More severe hypocalcaemia is much rarer.

 Most cases of hypocalcaemia are not inherited, although some people with autoimmune parathyroid problems will have a family history of autoimmune problems affecting other endocrine glands (e.g. multiple endocrine neoplasia disorders).
-Pseudohypoparathyroidism is a group of rare disorders where either the kidney, the bone or both do not recognise and respond to parathyroid hormone normally, and hypocalcaemia results.
+'Resistance to parathyroid hormone' is a group of rare disorders where either the kidney, the bone or both do not recognise and respond to parathyroid hormone normally, and hypocalcaemia results.
 Depending on the features of the disorder, this can be passed on by either the mother or the father.

 Calcium levels (along with vitamin D and parathyroid hormone levels) can be checked on a simple non-fasting blood sample, which can be carried out as an outpatient.
 Depending on the results, further tests may need to be carried out to establish the underlying cause of the hypocalcaemia.

 Treatment of hypocalcaemia depends on the cause.
 Vitamin D can be given in tablet or injection form, if required, and this is often given with calcium supplements.
 If the cause of the hypocalcaemia is hypoparathyroidism, patients will also receive treatment for this condition.
-If a person has severe symptoms of hypocalcaemia, it may be necessary to give intravenous calcium in hospital first.
+If a person has severe symptoms of hypocalcaemia, it may be necessary to give intravenous calcium in hospital to control severe symptoms.

 Most people do not have side-effects to treatment.
-Occasionally people taking calcium supplementation complain of a chalky taste in the mouth and constipation.
+Occasionally people taking calcium supplementation complain of a chalky taste in the mouth and constipation; higher doses (more than 1,500mg a day) can sometimes lead to stomach pain and diarrhoea.
 It is very rare for vitamin D treatment to cause raised levels of blood calcium above the normal range.